 He died at the early age of 42, plunging the Queen into a deep mourning which lasted for the rest of her life.
 Upon Queen Victoria's death in 1901, their son, Edward VII, succeeded as the first monarch of the House of Saxe-Coburg and Gotha, named after the ducal house to which Albert belonged.

-Albert of Saxe Coburg and Gotha and Victoria The Queen of United Kingdom were married on 10 Feb 1840 in London, Middlesex, , England[362, 402].
-They had the following children:
+Albert of Saxe Coburg and Gotha and Victoria The Queen of United Kingdom had the following children: